Thoriri/thorir-website/content/post/Temporal_convolutional_networks/index.md

 ![png](uploads/Untitled68_14_0.png)

-Another trick we can try is to change the source code of the TCN model and instead of only looking at the last sample of each filter (the out layer) we instead flatten the network, this increases the number of parameters in network so let's again decrease the number of filters we use.
+Another trick we can try is to change the source code of the TCN model, and instead of only looking at the last sample of each filter (the out layer), we instead flatten the network.
+This increases the number of parameters in the network so let us again decrease the number of filters we use.

 ```python